Downing FOUR VCT – Healthcare Shares

 Arecor Therapeutics (largest holding)

-Span out from Unilever in 2007, Arecor Therapeutics is a global biopharmaceutical company that is targeting improvements in patient care by enhancing existing therapeutic products to bring innovative medicines to the market.
-The business has developed its own technology platform which it will use to develop an internal portfolio of proprietary products, as well as partnering with other pharmaceutical and biotechnology companies to enhance reformulations of existing products.
+Spun out of Unilever in 2007, Arecor Therapeutics is a global biopharmaceutical company.
+It is targeting improvements in patient care by enhancing existing therapeutic products.
+The business has developed its own technology platform, Arestat, to develop a portfolio of proprietary products, as well as partnering with other pharmaceutical and biotechnology companies to enhance reformulations of existing products.

 The Healthcare share class first invested £1.1 million alongside a £300k investment from the Ventures share class (previously called Generalist) in September 2018.
-The position is currently valued at £2.7 million and is the largest holding with the share class, accounting for 17.0% of net assets.
+In June 2021 the company listed on AIM, resulting in an uplift in valuation, while subsequent positive updates have boosted its share price.
+As a result the Healthcare share class holding was valued at £3.9 million at the end of September 2021, accounting for 22.1% of the portfolio.
 Past performance is not a guide to the future.